Best Design Books – 12 Top Reads

 The Design of Everyday Things by Don Norman

-In this guide to human-centered design, Don Norman shows that design doesn’t have to be complicated.
-In fact, usability is just as important as aesthetics.
-Even the smartest among us can feel inept when we fail to open a door or turn on a light switch.
-The fault lies not in us, but the product design that ignores both the needs of users and cognitive psychology.
+In this human-centered design guide, Don Norman demonstrates that effective design need not be complex.
+Usability matters just as much as aesthetics.
+Even brilliant individuals feel frustrated when struggling to open doors or operate light switches.
+The fault lies not with users, but with product design that neglects both user needs and cognitive psychology.

-From ambiguous and hidden controls to arbitrary relationships between controls and functions, the problems of design are plentiful.
-Don Norman is here to show readers that usable design is possible.
+From obscure controls to arbitrary relationships between functions and interfaces, design problems abound.
+Norman shows readers that truly usable design remains achievable.

 Click Here For The Best Price